stefaneichert/OpenLidarToolbox/README.md

 outputs needed for interpretative mapping of archaeological features.
 In addition, several other tools are available for multi-step data processing.
 The tools are optimized for archaeology, but have broader application for anyone primarily interested in visual inspection of airborne LiDAR data or LiDAR for topographic mapping.

-Open LiDAR Toolbox is developed in collaboration between NHM Wien, ZRC SAZU, and Graz University as a part of the MALiAp scientific research project (ARRS N6-0132), which aims at the methodological maturity of airborne LiDAR in archaeology.
+Open LiDAR Toolbox is developed in collaboration between Natural History Museum Vienna, ZRC SAZU, and Graz University as a part of the MALiAp scientific research project (ARRS N6-0132), which aims at the methodological maturity of airborne LiDAR in archaeology.
 The scientific background for the toolbox is published in open access peer reviewed papers: